alexcorvi/xwebdb/README.md

 }

-// Database Creation and Configuration let db =
+// Database Creation and Configuration let db = new Database<Person>({
-	new Database() <
-	Person >
-	{
 	ref: "my-database",
 	// Define a reference to be used as a database name for IndexedDB
 	model: Person,
 	// Define model for object mapping
 	timestampData: true,
 	// Include "createdAt" and "updatedAt" fields in documents
 	stripDefaults: true,
 	// Remove default values from the IndexedDB and remote database
 	corruptAlertThreshold: 0.2,
 	// Set tolerance level for data corruption
 	deferPersistence: 500,
 	// Resolve promises before persisting operations to IndexedDB
 	indexes: ["firstName"],
 	// Define non-unique indexes
 	cacheLimit: 1000,
 	// Set cache limit to avoid overwhelming memory
 	encode: (obj) => JSON.stringify(obj),
 	// Implement encryption for data persistence
 	decode: (str) => JSON.parse(str),
 	// Implement decryption for data retrieval
-	};
+});
 ```

 ###### `ref`:_`string`_ (Required, no default value)